hbj/olap_query_generator/README.md

 ### Example 3

 Query the maximum monthly profit per year, city and department.
+Notice that we are requesting labels for both years and months, where year labels are set through the default calendar level and the month labels are set explicitly.

 ```json
 [{